-If you feel that your newborn baby eyes rolling is accompanied with seizure-like symptoms, which may include stiffness of the limbs, incessant crying along with shaky body movements, you need to ensure your baby’s safety.
-Seizures in babies may lead to complicated medical conditions and seizures may occur if your baby may be running a high fever, epilepsy, severe infections etc. If your baby experiences seizure, make your baby lie on the floor preferably sideways, remove any tight clothing and take him to the doctor right away to know the cause of the seizure.
+Suppose you feel that your newborn baby’s eyes rolling is accompanied by seizure-like symptoms, which may include stiffness of the limbs, constant crying, and shaky body movements.
+In that case, you need to ensure your baby’s safety.
+Seizures in babies may lead to complicated medical conditions, and seizures may occur if your baby may be running a high fever, has epilepsy, has severe infections etc. If your baby experiences a seizure, make your baby lie on the floor, preferably sideways, remove any tight clothing and take him to the doctor immediately to know the cause of the seizure.

 When to Consult a Doctor

-If your baby rolls his eyes due to the lack of muscle control, you may not notice other signs or symptoms along with it.
-But if he rolls his eyes due to some underlying medical condition, it may be accompanied with other noticeable symptoms like convulsions, shivering, trembling, irregular breathing, change in skin colour, jerky body movements, uncontrolled crying, excessive irritability or other such symptoms.
+You may not notice other signs or symptoms if your baby rolls his eyes due to the lack of muscle control.
+But suppose he rolls his eyesight due to some underlying medical condition.
+In that case, it may be accompanied by other noticeable symptoms like convulsions, shivering, trembling, irregular breathing, change in skin colour, jerky body movements, uncontrolled crying, and excessive irritability or other such symptoms.